ArnArora/percolation/README.md

-# percolation
+# Percolation
-Find the percolation threshold using Monte Carlo simulation.
+Estimate the percolation threshold for an N x N grid using Monte Carlo simulation.